 - Cool on baking sheet for 5-10 minutes then transfer to a wire rack to cool completely.

-- Spoon half of the icing into a separate bowl and add 2-3 drops of yellow food coloring (or a teaspoon of natural coloring powder).
+- Spoon half of the icing into a separate bowl and add 2-3 drops of yellow food coloring.

-- Place the white icing and the yellow icing into piping bags with #5 piping tips.
+- Place the white icing and the yellow icing into piping bags with #5 circle piping tips.

 - Outline each cookie with yellow then white icing.